cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/02a - Deploy and Manage Virtual Machines (az-100-03).md

 1. From the **Edit template** blade, load the template file **Labfiles\\Module_02\\Deploy_and_Manage_Virtual_Machines\\az-100-03_azuredeploy.json**.

    > **Note**: Review the content of the template and note that it defines deployment of two Azure VMs hosting Linux Ubuntu into an availability set and into the existing virtual network **az1000301-vnet0**.
+This virtual network does not exist in your deployment.
+You will be changing the virtual network name in the parameters below.

 1. Save the template and return to the **Custom deployment** blade.